 Other Revenues.
 Federal guidelines established pursuant to the Safe, Accountable, Flexible, Efficient Transportation Equity Act: A Legacy for Users ("SAFETEA-LU"), the successor to the Transportation Equity Act for the 21st Century, allow the Authority to claim grants under the Section 5307 Urbanized Area Formula Program (which are normally restricted to capital projects) for preventive maintenance costs.
 The Authority's principal motivation in programming this source of capital grants for preventive maintenance is to accelerate cash flow, and thus improve its financial position.
-In addition to the above-described revenues, the Authority, from time to time, receives other state assistance that may be used to pay operating expenses and receives interest on its operating funds.
+In addition to the above-described revenues, the Authority, from time to time, receives other State assistance that may be used to pay operating expenses and receives interest on its operating funds.

 2008 Measure B Sales Tax Revenues.
-On November 4, 2008, over two-thirds of the voters in the County voting on such ballot measure approved Measure B ("2008 Measure B"), a 30-year one-eighth of one percent (0.125%) sales tax.
-The sales tax is contingent on the Authority's ability to secure a Full Funding Grant Agreement to support the BART Silicon Valley Program.
+On November 4, 2008, over two-thirds of the voters in the County voting on the measure approved Measure B ("2008 Measure B"), a 30-year one-eighth of one percent (0.125%) sales tax (the "2008 Measure B Sales Tax").
+The imposition of the 2008 Measure B Sales Tax is contingent on the Authority's ability to secure a Full Funding Grant Agreement from the Federal Transit Administration to support the BART Silicon Valley Program.
 Revenues for the 2008 Measure B Sales Tax will be dedicated to fund the operations and maintenance of the BART Silicon Valley Program extension.
-The 2008 Measure B Tax is not pledged as a revenue source and does not secure the 1976 Sales Tax Obligations or 2000 Measure A Obligations, including the 2010 Series Bonds.
+If imposed, the 2008 Measure B Sales Tax would not be pledged as a revenue source and would not secure 1976 Sales Tax Obligations or 2000 Measure A Obligations.